masslight/ottehr/README.md

 sh scripts/setup.sh
 ```

+For a sample guide of setting up Ottehr Telemedicine, please check [getting started with ottehr](https://youtu.be/NJzF9Nzhbeo).

 The script will prompt you for the following information:

 * Your access token: Log in to your [ZapEHR project](https://console.zapehr.com), and copy the access token from the dashboard.
 * Your project ID: Find this on the [ZapEHR project details page](https://console.zapehr.com/project).
 * Your first provider email: This can be your email address.

-Upon completion, the script will generate important links.
-Follow these steps:
+Once the program finishes running:

 ### Ottehr Intake and Ottehr EHR

 1. The Intake and EHR websites will open.
-1. To log in to the EHR, locate the reset password link in the console output and visit the provided URL in your browser to set a password.
-You might be redirected to a page that does not load, if so change the URL to <http://localhost:3200> and it should load.
-If you prefer to use the website, you can click `Forgot password?` on the website that loads and set a password.
+1. To log in to the EHR, enter the email you input during the setup program.
+Click `Forgot password?` and set a password then log in.

 ### Ottehr telehealth